-On February 17, 2006, the Company acquired all the outstanding share capital of europrospectus.com Limited ("europrospectus"), pursuant to a definitive agreement dated February 17, 2006 for \$7.5 million in cash. europrospectus provides access to equity and fixed income prospectuses.
+On February 17, 2006, the Company acquired all the outstanding share capital of europrospectus.com Limited (now known as FactSet Global Filings Limited, the "Global Filings" business), pursuant to a definitive agreement dated February 17, 2006 for \$7.5 million in cash.
+Global Filings provides access to equity and fixed income prospectuses.
 The service offers full text, clause and field searching on debt, equity and warrant prospectuses, pricing supplements and M&A transactions.

 The acquisition is consistent with the Company's strategy of selectively creating and distributing its own financial information content in order to offer its clients best of breed content choices.
-This factor contributed to a purchase price in excess of fair value of the europrospectus net tangible and intangible assets, and as a result, the Company has recorded goodwill in connection with this transaction.
+This factor contributed to a purchase price in excess of fair value of the Global Filings net tangible and intangible assets, and as a result, the Company has recorded goodwill in connection with this transaction.